Kaidenparcher/Random-password-generator/README.md

 ## License

-For this project I used a
+For this project I used the MIT Licence

 ---